Liverpool, Ormskirk and Preston Railway

 The Liverpool, Ormskirk and Preston Railway in north-west England was formed in 1846 by the Liverpool, Ormskirk, and Preston Railway Act 1846 (9 & 10 Vict. c. ccclxxxi).
-It was purchased by the East Lancashire Railway the following year and opened to traffic on 2 April 1849.
+The act allowed it to be purchased by the East Lancashire Railway (ELR), which happened the following year.
+The line opened to traffic on 2 April 1849.

-The railway ran from a junction with the Liverpool and Bury Railway near Walton northwards via to a west-facing junction with the Blackburn & Preston Railway just east of Lostock Hall.
+The railway ran from a junction with the Liverpool and Bury Railway near Walton northwards via to a west-facing junction with the Blackburn and Preston Railway just east of Lostock Hall.
 Documents from 1847 signed by Joseph Locke, Sturges Meek and Mackenzie, Brassey & Stephenson show elevations, plans and sections for bridges on line.
 A direct route to from Lostock Hall was opened on 2 September 1850 and a branch line from Ormskirk to Rainford Junction via on 1 March 1858.